 At the state level, we have been the leading voice in developing youth substance abuse prevention grant programs funded by state cannabis tax revenues.
-Through our work, nonprofits working in high poverty communities throughout the state have received over $323 million to date in youth development grants; nonprofits in Sacramento have received over $40 million from these sources.
+Through our work, nonprofits working in high poverty communities throughout the state have received over $370 million to date in youth development grants; nonprofits in Sacramento have received over $50 million from these sources.
+We have served as the lead adovcate in support of these programs since 2018.

 Because Youth Forward works at the policy level, our organization is primarily privately funded.
 We rely on charitable donations.
 Every donation helps us continue to advocate for long-term investments that improve the health and wellbeing of our most vulnerable kids.